 2 minute read

 That doesn’t mean you can’t still get points for Best Present Ever, however.
 Take your wife to a range where they allow you to try out different guns.
 Let her hold them, shoot them, and see what she thinks.
-Everyone is different; she may love the size and feel of a 911 in .380, and she may want to go with something bigger, like an XD-M in .40SW or even a 1911 TRP .45ACP.
+Everyone is different; she may love the size and feel of a Springfield Hellcat RDP, and she may want to go with something bigger, like an XD 9mm Service Model or even a full-size 1911 for concealed carry.

 The point is to let her choose her weapon.
 After all, she’ll be entrusting her life to it.
 This will be the gun she will train with, carry everywhere, and possibly even use to defend herself with.
 You want her to love it — not just for how it looks, but for how well it works for her personally.
 If you want to buy your wife a handgun, let her choose the one you buy.